On the last Sunday in February of 2007, I got an e-mail from a friend of mine with a provocative subject line:

 - An article by Dr. Jodi Magness, “Has the Tomb of Jesus Been Discovered?,” arguing that the family of Jesus of Nazareth is unlikely to have owned the family tomb in East Talpiot that has been called the “Jesus family tomb.
 Prof. Magness teaches at the University of North Carolina, Chapel Hill, and specializes in Early Judaism.

 - Dr. Michael Heiser’s web site.
 Mike wrote a paper on the Jesus family tomb ossuaries back in 2003, when few other people were looking at the subject.
 Mike has a Ph.D. in Biblical Hebrew and Semitic Studies and I’ve known him since the bad old days when the Bible code was hot.
+(Unfortunately, Mike has moved his site to a new domain and reorganized things a lot, so the original article I linked to now seems to be gone.
+But you can visit Michael Heiser’s current website and see what he’s written since then.)

 - Prof. James Tabor’s blog.
 Dr. Tabor is another well/known Biblical Studies scholar, and he’s argued strongly that the evidence in favor of this being the tomb of Jesus of Nazareth is a lot stronger than most people are giving credit.
 The link here takes you to a 2018 blog post that summarizes his current thinking on the Jesus family tomb.